Kašperské Hory: Geography

 Kašperské Hory is located about 34 km southeast of Klatovy and 66 km south of Plzeň.
-It lies on the border of the Bohemian Forest Foothills and Bohemian Forest mountain range.
+It lies on the border between the Bohemian Forest Foothills and Bohemian Forest mountain range.
 The highest point is a contour line on the slopes of the mountain Huťská hora at 1160 m above sea level.
 The Otava River flows along the western municipal border.
-The territory is rich in small creeks.
+The municipal territory is rich in small creeks.

 History

 Kašperské Hory existed already at the turn of the 13th and 14th centuries as an extensive mining settlement near an important gold-bearing area.
 King John of Bohemia promoted the settlement to a mining town.
 The Kašperk Castle was built above the town by King Charles IV in 1356 to guard the border and protect the trade route and local gold mines.
 The castle also served as one of administrative centres of the Prácheňsko region.
 In 1584, the town became a royal town.

 Declining gold mining was gradually replaced by trade, glassmaking, woodworking, papermaking and cattle breeding.
 In the 19th century, Kašperské Hory was the natural regional centre as the seat of offices and schools.
 It had a German majority.

-After the end of the World War II in 1945, the original German-speaking population was expelled according to the Potsdam agreement, and the town was repopulated with Czechs.
+After the end of World War I, by 24 November 1918, the town became part of the Czechoslovak Republic.
+After the end of World War II in 1945, the German-speaking population was expelled according to the Potsdam Agreement.

 Demographics

+Transport

+No railway or major roads pass through the municipal territory.
+The town is connectected to its surroundings by the II/145 road.